Poughkeepsie Underwear Factory: History

 The Poughkeepsie Underwear Factory property was built in 1874 as William S. Patten's Poughkeepsie Live Oak Leather Manufactury, and shortly thereafter became the Dutchess Manufacturing Company, which added on substantially to the original structure.

-By 1895 it was William Paulding's Cooperage.
-In 1899 the Queen Undermuslin Company was incorporated, and in 1904 it moved from a location on Mill Street into this building, forever leaving its mark on the property now known as the Poughkeepsie Underwear Factory.
+By 1895 the property was owned by William Paulding's Cooperage.
+The Queen Undermuslin Company, incorporated In 1899, moved from a location on Mill Street into this building in 1904.
+This location then became known as the Poughkeepsie Underwear Factory.

-The building was remodeled to accommodate the unique offerings of Queen Undermuslins, and was highly regarded as a building entirely run on electricity.
+The building was remodeled to accommodate the Queen Undermuslins operations, and was entirely run on electricity.

-The garments produced at the factory were held in very high regard, and shipped around the world.
-The high quality of the product was confirmed by the Galveston Cotton Carnival and Exposition, where Queen Undermuslins took home top prize.
+The garments produced at the factory were shipped around the world.

 The company produced 60,000 garments annually, exclusively for women and children, and able to be procured "at any dry goods or furnishing house of any importance."

-The owners of the factory, Robert Stuart and JC MacLean, were certainly progressive employers.
-Records show them as successful inventors and businessmen.
+The owners of the factory, Robert Stuart and JC MacLean, were inventors and local businessmen.

-Employees (all women) were involved in resolving business disputes, and the grounds were lauded for their beautiful condition, included a perfectly manicured privet hedge, a large flower bed at the front of the site, and even a tennis court for recreation for the employees.
+Their all-female workforce were involved in resolving business disputes.
+The factory grounds included a privet hedge, a flower bed at the front of the site, and a tennis court for recreation for the employees.

 Not much is known about the history of the building from the mid-twentieth century onward.
 Later pictures show it as Central Press; no details exist about that operation that we are aware of.
 The building was vacant by the 1980s.